Visualization using the SPORT graphics engine

 However, as a console app, its output is limited to text.

-Text provides scant insight into what the 3-D physics simulation is doing.
+Text provides scant insight into what the physics simulation is doing.
 For most people, pictures are much easier to understand.

 For the purpose of this tutorial series, we’ve created a graphics engine named SPORT (the Simple Physics-ORienTed engine).
 SPORT enables us to visualize physics objects without adding much code to the tutorial apps.
 It is open-source, written in Java, and available from GitHub and Maven Central.